ceu-lang/ceu/docs/manual/v0.20/docs/compilation/c_api.md

 ## C API

-The environment phase of the compiler packs the transpiled Céu program and additional files in the order as follows:
+The environment phase of the compiler packs the converted Céu program and additional files in the order as follows:

 1. type declarations    (option `--env-types`)